-Led by Sheba’s Dr. Eva Planter, a vitreo retinal specialist, the team met patients who lost their ability to see, primarily due to cataracts that had been neglected for years.
+Led by Sheba’s Dr. Eva Planter, a vitreo retinal specialist, the team met patients in Papua New Guinea who lost their ability to see, primarily due to cataracts that had been neglected for years.
 They performed over 80 eye surgeries, restoring their eyesight and providing many with a new lease on life.

-Dr. Ori Platner, Dr. Eva Platner’s husband, joined the team to offer his services as an experienced dentist, providing onboard dental care and treatments.
+Dr. Ori Platner, Dr. Eva Platner’s husband, joined the team in Papua New Guinea to offer his services as an experienced dentist, providing onboard dental care and treatments.
 The team also offered community medicine and rehabilitation on the ship and onshore.

 “For big disasters needing a medical response, the IDF usually dispatches a big field hospital, deploying 100-150 people for about two weeks,” explains Prof. Bar-On.
 “What we do at Sheba is somewhat different, as the Center also responds to more minor crises.”